Love, Platonic love, or "just good friends"?

 Defined more commonly now as "platonic" (small p), by which we tend to mean "just good friends" or "never going to happen sexually", I feel the true meaning of Platonic is both lost and trivialised.
-If you are lucky enough to have to experienced a Platonic connection, this can be as powerful and rare as finding your romantic long-term soul-mate, lover or partner.
+If you are lucky enough to have to experienced a Platonic connection, this can be as powerful and rare as finding your romantic long-term lover, spouse or partner.

 The concept of Platonic love derives from Plato's "Symposium".
 A story of a banquet where the philosophers discussed their views on love.
 In simplified terms - and apologies to philosophers - Socrates told of a prophet called Diotima who taught him.
 For Diotima, "love" was an appreciation of beauty - notably sought in earthly form ie. through the pursuit of a mate often followed by the bearing of children to propagate that beauty.
 This love, was important to humankind with people "roaming the earth in pain until they found it."
 However, there was a further kind of love, the love of spiritual beauty - knowledge, wisdom, or a pure meeting of minds.
 This was not an earthly love, ie. it did not thrive through sexual connection, romantic partnership or childbirth, but was a bond of a different kind.